-Domo is designed first for cloud and mobile.
-Customers use a browser to access all functionality, although it does have a Windows desktop tool called Workbench, which is used to transform and load on-premises data into the Domo cloud.
-Mobile-users can access Domo through Domo’s iOS or Android apps.
+A browser is used to access all functionality, although there is a Windows desktop tool called Workbench, which is used to transform and load on-premises data into the Domo cloud.
+Mobile users can access Domo through its iOS and Android apps.
+Domo is also investing in advanced analytics and natural language processing to provide greater value to more users in the future.

 User & Use Cases

-Domo has a fairly even distribution of customers using it for dashboards, enterprise reporting and ad hoc queries.
-This is no surprise, as Domo markets itself as a self-service tool for all users to explore their data and find insights.
-A much smaller number of users engage in financial consolidation, budgeting and planning, and advanced analysis.
+Customers use Domo to distribute information through a variety of application types.
+Nearly all build dashboards or analytics applications with the solution and the vast majority distributes enterprise reports.
+Ad hoc queries and analysis are also frequently used.
+This is no surprise as Domo markets itself as a self-service tool for all users to explore their data and find insights.
 Customers’ planned use of advanced analysis is indicative of Domo’s investment in artificial intelligence and predictive analytics.

 Current vs. planned use